-John Weiss has transformed his life-long passion for tinkering into a project that teaches at-risk teens how to make their own boomboxes.
+John Weiss has transformed his life-long passion for tinkering into a project that teaches at-risk teens in San Francisco how to make their own boomboxes.

 Tagged as the “engineering school-of-the-streets”, The Bayview BOOM teaches these teens how to build a boombox from whoa to go with skills such as electronics assembly, woodworking, metalworking and product design.
 Professional engineers mentor the kids through the process.